Here’s the information you have all been waiting for…

 To check whether or not your macarons are ready, take the tray out of the oven and slowly try and lift a macaron from the baking paper.
 If you find that you are unable to, this means the base is still uncooked and sticky – put the tray back into the oven.
 If you are able to lift the macaron off and you find that the base is smooth and flat, your macarons are ready! – This test is important because each oven is different.

 Generally, 12 - 15mins is a good duration however, it doesn’t hurt to check in order to avoid your macarons from being burnt.
-Baking at 120°C-130°C generally takes about 15-20mins for the shells to be ready.
+Baking at 120°C-130°C with a fan forced, electric oven generally takes about 15-20mins for the shells to be ready.
 ALSO, macaron tops cook faster than the base.
 To prevent your macarons from burning on the outside before the inside is cooked, cover the tray with a layer of foil.
 This helps prevent the macaron tops from charring.
 This worked but then it didn’t another time.
 Best to just bake at a lower temperature for longer!

 Macarons baking in the oven. – About 5-7mins mins into baking.

 Shortly, ‘feet’ will form at the base of the macarons.
-Jump for joy when you reach this stage and don’t forget to open your oven door for about 5 seconds and close again.
+Jump for joy when you reach this stage!

 Macaron shells, freshly baked from the oven.